 The NCDs proposed to be issued by our Company have been rated by ICRA Limited ("ICRA").
-ICRA has, vide its letter dated March 15, 2023, assigned a rating of "[ICRA] BBB (Stable)" for an amount up to ₹ 20,000 lakh for the NCDs, which is current and valid as on the date of this Prospectus.
+ICRA has, vide its letter dated March 15, 2023, assigned a rating of "[ICRA] BBB (Stable)" for an amount up to ₹ 20,000 lakh for the NCDs.
 The rating of the NCDs by ICRA indicates moderate degree of safety regarding timely servicing of financial obligations and carry moderate credit risk.
 Any downgrade of our credit ratings would increase borrowing costs and restrict our access to capital and debt markets and, as a result, would negatively affect our net interest margin and our business.
 The ratings provided by ICRA may be suspended, withdrawn or revised at any time by the assigning rating agency and should be evaluated independently of any other rating.
 These ratings are not a recommendation to buy, sell or hold securities and investors should take their own decisions.
-Please refer to Annexure C on page 296 for the rationale for the above rating.
+Please refer to Annexure C on page 286 for the rationale for the above rating.